 Conveyancing negligence claims – not out of the woods yet

-Conveyancing negligence claims against solicitors increased dramatically in recent years, as they always do during a recession, when property prices fall.
+Conveyancing negligence claims against solicitors increased dramatically during the post-2008 recession after property prices fell.

-Now that property prices appear to have recovered in most of England and Wales, it would be natural to assume that the number of claims for negligent conveyancing should fall away to pre-recession levels.
+Now that property prices have recovered in most of England and Wales, it would be natural to assume that the number of claims for negligent conveyancing should fall away to pre-recession levels.

-Although that is what happened after previous recessions, this time round it may not, as solicitors struggle to cope with the recent surge in property transactions.
+Although that is what happened after previous recessions, this time round it may not, as solicitors struggle to cope with a surge in property transactions.

 During the recession, most solicitors’ practices experienced a slump in revenue from conveyancing work.
 There were 3 main reasons for this: